 The discoveree 5G ProSe End UE shall select a multi-hop relay path.

-Editor Note: Whether path select procedure will be used is aligned with SA2.
+Editor’s Note: The Whether path select procedure is aligned with SA2.

 7. The discoveree 5G ProSe End UE shall construct a direct discovery set that contains two End UE discovery infos.
 Each End UE discovery info is protected using the discovery security materials associated with the 5G ProSe Direct Discovery service as specified in clause 6.1.3.2.3.
 The first protected End UE discovery info shall include User Info ID of the discoverer 5G ProSe End UE, the UTC-based counter LSB parameter, and a MIC IE. The second protected End UE discovery info shall include the and User Info ID of the discoveree 5G ProSe End UE, the UTC-based counter LSB parameter, and a MIC IE. Then, the discoveree 5G ProSe End UE shall include the above protected direct discovery sets and HPLMN id of the discoveree 5G ProSe End UE in the Solicitation message and protect the Solicitation message using the discovery security materials associated with the RSC based on the extracted PLMN id which is the HPLMN of discoveree 5G ProSe End UE’s DDNMF as specified in clause 6.1.3.2.3.
 The discoveree 5G ProSe End UE replies to the 5G ProSe UE-to-UE Relay N with the UE-to-UE Relay Discovery Response message.